shamanec/GADS/README.md

 4. Run `npm start`

 #### Start a provider instance
-This is only the UI, to actually have devices available you need to have at least one [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) instance running on the same host(or another host on the same network) that will actually set up and provision the devices.
+This is only the UI, to actually have devices available you need to have at least one [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) instance running on the same host(or another host on the same network) that will actually set up and provision devices.
 Follow the setup steps in the linked repository to create a provider instance.
+You can have multiple provider instances on different hosts providing devices.

 ## Thanks